All Episodes

 I'm just telling you what I think about it.

-And it's it was disappointing for a whole host of reasons.
+And it was disappointing for a whole host of reasons.

-The opportunity missed, the fact that it is emboldened the Democrats because it looks like it came from a position of weakness.
+The opportunity missed, the fact that it has emboldened the Democrats because it looks like it came from a position of weakness.

-But I uh you know, the the idea that that uh the the conservatives inside the beltway are some sort of special interest group.
+But the idea that the conservatives inside the Beltway are some sort of special interest group.

-Uh you know, you haven't you haven't mentioned anybody other than me that has direct contact with the voting base of uh of this party.
+You haven't mentioned anybody other than me that has direct contact with the voting base of this party.

-So I think just uh if if you want me to stir this pot even further, let me stir the pot further.
+So I think, if you want me to stir this pot even further, let me stir the pot further.

 I think that there are a tremendous number of conservatives who think they do carry a lot of weight in this administration.